GonEbal/devmo2/README.md

 You are free to post your own projects and developments!
 Spend your time Wisely!

-### Main features

-Okay, so I have my directory templates with 6 HTML pages.
-Layout, Index(Main Feed), Register/Login together in register.HTML, Newpost(Create New Post), Publication, Profile.

-CSS files and JS files to those pages are located in static directory.

-My project is Ready-to-Upload-and-Use Website.
-And I will keep work on it in the future to make it even better!

-I used Django to build this project and it has 4 models.
-For front-end I used CSS with JavaScript.
-JavaScript helped me a lot with fetch method, animation and just in general.

-The Website has features like Creating new publication, Search through existing publication by name in Title or in the description, Categories Filter, Add to favorites, Like post, Subscribe to other users.

-The Website is mobile-responsive through Media queries(@media).

 # Getting Started

 First clone the repository from Github and switch to the new directory: